sbonds/linuxupskillchallenge/00-Digital-Ocean.md

 Enter "root" for the login.

-Right click in the console area and use Chrome's "Paste as plain text" to enter your nasty passsword.
-Alternatively, you can type it, but if you picked a good one, that is going to be annoying.
+Right click in the console area and use Chrome's "Paste as plain text" followed by manually hitting the `<enter>` key to enter your nasty password.
+Alternatively, you can type it by hand instead of pasting, but if you picked a good password, that is going to be annoying.

 Once logged in you should see something like this: